davis-ian/lift-trackr/Capstone Proposal.md

 #Name
-flexfeed
+lift-trackr

 #Overiview
-Flexfeed is a fitness based social-media platform aimed at those who want to workout with friends who are in different locations or schedules.
+Lift trackr is a fitness based social-media platform aimed at those who want to workout with friends who are in different locations or schedules.
 Major features will include browing exercises / creating workouts either panned or completed, tracking workout history/progress, earning points for exercising regularly, and competing in group competitions.
 Flexfeed will use DjangoREST, Vue.js for frameworks; pipenv, django-filter, django.contrib.auth, and pendulum for libraries.

 #Features